-1. Aims of this Policy & Procedure
+1. Aims of this policy and procedure

 1.1.
 It is the aim of this policy that the University is a place where all staff are enabled to work and perform to the best of their ability to meet the needs of the University.
 The effective management of performance of staff needs to be an integrated and ongoing part of day to day activity in the University so that all members of the staff meet their requirement to achieve or surpass an acceptable level of performance.
 All members of the staff of the University need to be clear about the standards expected in their roles, to be set challenging yet realistic objectives and to receive appropriate feedback, development and training.

 1.2.
-It is recognised that from time to time an individual’s performance/capability may fall below the standards expected of a role.
+It is recognised that from time to time an individual’s performance or capability may fall below the standards expected of a role.
 It is, therefore, important that the University has a procedure in place which sets out how it will consider and deal with unsatisfactory performance due to lack of capability so that staff are given appropriate support to help them improve their performance.
 The University expects this to be carried out fairly and consistently across the University.

 2.1.
 The procedure below applies to all members of the University staff with the proviso that for those staff covered by the provisions of Statute 25 (see Annex A) any necessary formal action will be taken in accordance with the relevant paragraphs of Statute 25 Parts III, IV (if medical capability is a possible issue) and V (Appeal).
-For these staff their managers should aim to meet the principles set out in the policy section of this document.
+For these staff, their managers should aim to meet the principles set out in the policy section of this document.

 2.2.
 In this document the term line manager is used to describe any member of staff with managerial or supervisory responsibility for other staff.

-2.3 Cases of incapacity due to ill health should normally be dealt with under the University’s Sickness Absence Policy and Procedure.
-Where, having initially followed the Sickness Absence Policy and Procedure, it is deemed the issue is one of capability the Capability Procedure will be used.
+2.3 Cases of incapacity due to ill health should normally be dealt with under the University’s Sickness Absence policy and procedure.
+Where, having initially followed the Sickness Absence policy and procedure, it is deemed the issue is one of capability the Capability procedure will be used.